nlicalzi/launch_school/ls170_networking_foundations/lesson_1/notes.md

   * What utility can we use to display the route and latency of a path across a network?
     * `traceroute`-- for documentation use `man traceroute`
 * **The Link/Data Link Layer**
   * The protocols operating at this layer are primarily concerned with the identification of devices on the physical network and moving data over the physical network between the devices that comprise it (like host computers, switches, and routers).
+(Keys: **FRAMES** and **ADDRESSING**)
   * The most commonly used protocol at this layer is the **Ethernet** protocol.
     * **Ethernet Frames** are a Protocol Data Unit (PDU) that encapsulate data from the Internet/Network layer above.
 The Link/Data Link layer is the lowest layer at which encapsulation takes place.
-At the Physical layer, data is a strim of bits-- an Ethernet Frame adds logical structure to the binary data.
+At the Physical layer, data is a stream of bits-- an Ethernet Frame adds logical structure to the binary data.
       * Components of an Ethernet Frame include (focus on the bolded ones):
         * Preamble and SFD: Notify the receiving device to expect frame data and identify the start point of that data.
           * Preamble is 7 bytes (56 bits) and SFD is one byte (8 bits)